-In tune with the season, and that traditional English Christmas song, I (and your true love) continue bringing to you musical gift suggestions for the 12 days of Christmas, resuming with the Third Day of Christnas, which today is.
+In tune with the season, and that traditional English Christmas song, over the next couple weeks I (and your true love) will bring to you musical gift suggestions for the 12 days of Christmas — which, FYI, start on the holiday itself and end on Jan.
+6, the Feast of the Epiphany.

-It’s the second of four deliveries he/she and I will be making.
-But, unlike the traditional song, this won’t be cumulative — you won’t be getting a partridge and a pear tree all 12 days.
-Not to mention all those geese and hens and swans, etc.
+Unlike the traditional song, this won’t be cumulative — you won’t be getting a partridge and a pear tree all 12 days.
+All the geese and hens and swans would get pretty messy — not to mention if the maids a-milking brought their cows.
+Worse yet, all those Partridge Family LPs?